 Do you have a Clinical Ladder (Professional Development Program)?

-- Yes!
-Penn State Milton S. Hershey Medical Center was notified on August 15, 2007 that it had been awarded Magnet recognition by the ANCC, the nursing profession's highest honor for health care organizations.
+Yes!
+Penn State Milton S. Hershey Medical Center was notified in September 2012 that it had been awarded its second Magnet recognition by the ANCC, the nursing profession's highest honor for health care organizations.

-- The Nurse-patient ratio varies from unit-to-unit, depending on specialty area and level of care.
+The Nurse-to-Patient ratio varies from unit-to-unit, depending on specialty area and level of care.
 Staffing is based on the intensity and complexity of care needed, not solely on the census of a particular unit.
 Nurse-to-Patient ratios can be found under the ratio tab of each unit page.

 What does the orientation process involve?